ismailmubarik/AWS-SAA-C02-Course/17-VPC-Advanced/notes.md

 Must add one endpoint for one subnet per AZ

-Since Interface Endpoints are just interraces inside the VPC you are able to use Security Groups to control access to that Network Interface from a networking perspective.
+Since Interface Endpoints are just interfaces inside the VPC and so you are able to use Security Groups to control access to that Network Interface from a networking perspective.
+This is something you can't do with Gateway Endpoints

-You can use Endpoint policies to restrict what can be accessed using the Interface Endpoint.
+You still have the options to use Endpoint policies to restrict what can be accessed using the Interface Endpoint.

 *** Interface Enpoints currently ONLY supports TCP and IPv4 at the moment.***

 ![image](https://user-images.githubusercontent.com/33827177/149256608-171290e9-2e7e-466e-a1f2-f5f12110ae9f.png)

-Behind the scenes, it uses PrivateLink which is product that allows external (AWS or 3rd-party) services to be injected into your VPC and be given Network Interfaces inside the VPC subnet.
-This enables instances inside private VPCs to access 3rd party external services
+Behind the scenes, it uses PrivateLink which is a product that allows external (AWS or 3rd-party) services to be injected into your VPC and be given Network Interfaces inside the VPC subnet.
+Private link is how Interface Endpoints operate but it is also how you can deploy 3rd party application and services directly into your VPC.
+This especially useful if you are in a heavily regulated industry where you want to access to 3rd-party services (like update services) inside a private VPC.
+You can do it without creating any additional infrastructure, you just use Private Link and inject that service's network interface directly into the private VPC

 Interface Endpoints primarily use DNS.
 Interface Endpoints are just Network Interfaces inside your VPC.
 They have a private IP within the range of the subnet.